 Self-employed people and independent contractors are charged a self-employment tax, which is equal to the full amount of Social Security and Medicare contributions for the year.
 In 2014, the self-employment tax is 15.3 percent of net earnings (12.4 percent for Social Security and 2.9 percent for Medicare) [source: IRS].
 As mentioned earlier, self-employed small business owners can deduct half of the cost of the self-employment tax.
 Self-employed folks don't have to pay unemployment taxes for themselves because they aren't eligible for unemployment benefits.

-For lots more information on employment taxes, federal taxes and running a successful small business, check out the related HowStuffWorks links on the next page.
+For lots more information on employment taxes, federal taxes and running a successful small business, check out the related HowStuffWorks links below.